kishwarbd/kishwarbd.github.io/_pages/about.md

 ## Recent News

+* [09/2022] Our paper on heterogeneous computing teaching has been accepted by EduHPC 2022 (held in conjunction with SC 2022).

 * [08/2022] I joined as an Assistant Professor in the Electircal Engineering and Computer Science Department at The University of Toledo.

 * [03/2022] Our paper on microservice autoscaling has been accepted by HPDC 2022.